Employer of Record

 Probation Period in Germany

 When starting a new job in Germany, it is common to have a probation period of up to six months.
 However, some employers may opt for shorter probation periods or may not have one at all.
-During this time, the employer can terminate the employment with a notice period of just two weeks, without needing to provide a reason.
+During an agreed probation period, the employer can ordinarily terminate the employment with a notice period of two weeks.
 For many, the probation period can be a stressful time, as job security is not guaranteed.

 For apprentices (Azubis), the probation period is shorter, ranging from one to four months.
-During this time, there is no notice period, meaning the employer can end the contract immediately without prior warning.
+During this time, the training relationship can be terminated without notice.

 13th Month Salary